 Overall, there was little evidence of a major change in the proportion of people participating in a wide range of daily task and social activities.
 This might be anticipated for a number of reasons.
 Firstly, most of these activities are necessary for and intrinsic to life in the communities from which the participants live.
 People with trichiasis still need to do most of these activities, despite their disability.
+This implies that measuring participation alone would not capture the negative effects of trachoma and other NTDs on functioning and daily living, and tools that can capture the level of difficulty and amount of assistance required in executing an activity should be used.
 Secondly, within a household a particular activity might be the responsibility of specific family members.
-Therefore, the TT case that had not being doing that particular activity at baseline might not necessarily take over that task from someone else after surgery.
+Therefore, the TT case that had not been doing that particular activity at baseline might not necessarily take over that task from someone else after surgery.

 The key changes we found were in how able cases were to perform the activities they were already engaged in.
 Performing productive activities without difficulty or assistance increases independence and productivity, which will potentially have a considerable social return and reduce financial strains on the household, through increased contributions.
-We found strong evidence that trichiasis surgery, regardless of change in vision, could have a major effect on improving functioning and performance in productive and leisure activities.
+We found strong evidence that trichiasis surgery, regardless of change in vision, could have a major effect on improving functioning and performance in productive and leisure/social activities.